MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 - You have additionally configured the label to apply automatic classification that can now be applied by using the Azure Information Protection scanner, or PowerShell: See [How to configure conditions for automatic and recommended classification for Azure Information Protection](../deploy-use/configure-policy-classification.md).

-Now that the document is protected, use your normal sharing mechanisms so that the users that you have specified can collaborate on it.
+Now that the document is protected, use your normal sharing mechanisms so that the users that you have specified can collaborate on this document.
 Other users will not be able to open it.

 ## Opening and editing the protected document